inonkp/ng-deco-froms-bootstrap-demo/src/styles/deco-form/readme.md

 ## Complex classes

-### etsy-form-field-container-35
+### form-field-container-35

-Class ".etsy-form-field-container-35" designed for custom setting the width of the form field to 35%.
+Class ".form-field-container-35" designed for custom setting the width of the form field to 35%.

-### etsy-form-row-container
+### form-row-container

-Class ".etsy-form-row-container" designed to customize the row direction, line height and space between elements.
+Class ".form-row-container" designed to customize the row direction, line height and space between elements.

-### etsy-form-row-container-75
+### form-row-container-75

-Class ".etsy-form-row-container-75" designed to set the width of the etsy-form-row-container to 75%.
+Class ".form-row-container-75" designed to set the width of the form-row-container to 75%.